AhmedAA/infijar/README.md

 docker build --build-arg "NETSEC=true" --build-arg "APPSEC=true" --build-arg "BURP_COMMUNITY=true" --build-arg "BURP_PRO=false" -t infijar -f Containerfile .
 ```

+## Running containers

+**First of all, this is not a VM.
+You do not get the same level of isolation and
+other benefits that VM provides, if you need that, then please use a VM.**

+You will the need following capabilities added to the container, depending on what you are using it for, you can pick and choose when starting it.

+- NET_ADMIN - Allows you to set up a VPN tunnel, and generally modify network interfaces.
+- NET_RAW - Allows you to perform raw packet socket creation, which is needed by
+  for example nmap and responder.
+- NET_BROADCAST - Allows you to broadcast network requests.
+- SYS_PTRACE - Needed if you use debuggers, such as gdb.
+- SYS_ADMIN - Allows for mounting filesystems, managing namespaces, and sysadmin
+  tasks.
+- SYS_RAWIO - Allows to access raw IO ports (i.e., access to hardware).

+I recommend you the capabilities you need to the specific container you start.
+If you do not know what you might need, then feel free to add them all, but just
+know that it is typically not good practice.

 ## Run with VNC and VPN capabilities

 ```shell